 Do you need it to pull as well as push?

-(Hollow Plunger) Hydraulic Cylinder design allows for both pull and push forces.
+A (Hollow Plunger) Hydraulic Cylinder design allows for both pull and push forces.
 This is achieved thanks to a threaded collar for attaching suitable fixing rods.

 Single Acting or Double Acting?